Gerrymandering in the United States: State courts

 The Pennsylvania Supreme Court ruled in League of Women Voters of Pennsylvania v.
 Commonwealth of Pennsylvania that gerrymandering was unconstitutional, ruling that the districts drawn to favor Republicans violated "free and equal" Elections Clause of the Pennsylvanian constitution and redrew the districts after the state government failed to comply with the deadline in its order to redraw.
 The U.S. Supreme Court denied to hear the challenge and allowed the Pennsylvania Supreme Court's maps to remain in place.

-In October 2019, a three-judge panel in North Carolina threw out a gerrymandered electoral map, citing violation of the constitution to disadvantage the Democratic Party.
+In October 2019, a three-judge panel in North Carolina threw out a gerrymandered electoral map with its decision in the case of Harper v.
+Hall, citing violation of the constitution to disadvantage the Democratic Party.
+The North Carolina Supreme Court affirmed this decision in February 2022, in a 4-3 party-line vote.

+This decision was overturned in April 2023 by a new ruling in the same case, after the state supreme court shifted from Democratic to Republican control.
+A federal case over the same maps was heard as Moore v.
+Harper, under the independent state legislature theory.
+The court rejected the theory.

+On December 22, 2023, the Wisconsin Supreme Court decided Clarke v.
+Wisconsin Elections Commission, holding that Wisconsin's state legislative districts violated the Constitution of Wisconsin.
+Writing for an ideologically-divided Court, Justice Jill Karofsky enjoined the use of Wisconsin's legislative maps for further elections and ordered new maps to be drawn ahead of the 2024 United States elections.

 Bipartisan gerrymandering

 Bipartisan gerrymandering, where redistricting favors the incumbents in both the Democratic and Republican parties, became especially relevant in the 2000 redistricting process, which created some of the most non-competitive redistricting plans in American history.
 The Supreme Court held in Gaffney v.
 Cummings (1973) that bipartisan gerrymanders are constitutionally permissible under the Equal Protection Clause.